sustainablegrowth/ud4h-hiaa-api/README.md

 Copy/paste the following link into a browser: http://api.ud4htools.com/hmapi_get_varmeta_json/EPAP/

-The above link will return the following JSON (truncated below):
+The above link will return the following JSON (snipped for brevity):
 ```
 [
   {